Teycir/Timeseal/README.md

 - Key B (server releases only after unlock time)

 ### "Can I bypass rate limits by rotating IPs or using VPNs?"
-**⚠️ HARDER.** Rate limiting uses browser fingerprinting (IP + User-Agent + Language), making simple IP rotation ineffective.
+**⚠️ HARDER.** Rate limiting uses SHA-256 hashed browser fingerprinting (IP + User-Agent + Language), making simple IP rotation ineffective.
 You'd need to change your entire browser signature.
+Fingerprints are collision-resistant and stored in D1 database.

 ### "Can I use timing attacks to detect the exact unlock time?"
 **❌ NO.** Server responses include random jitter (0-100ms delay) to prevent timing-based information leakage.